 We’re a full-service marina, and offer haul-out or launch service for small and large boats (up to 50′), boat and trailer storage, cleaning, and winterization.

 Our affiliate, Potomac Marine, is a professional boat maintenance and repair facility located next to our marina.
 Having served the boating community for over 20 years, Potomac Marine is an authorized sales, parts, and service provider for a wide range of popular marine products, including MerCruiser, Honda, Volvo Penta, Evinrude, OMC, Mercury, and others.

-Our marina is also home to kayak and paddleboard rentals for exploring the wetlands of Neabsco Creek, Featherstone National Wildlife Refuge, Leesylvania State Park, and the Potomac River.
+Our marina is also home to Potomac Boat rentals, kayaks, paddleboards, and pontoon boat rentals for exploring the wetlands of Neabsco Creek, Featherstone National Wildlife Refuge, Leesylvania State Park, and the Potomac River.
 This service offers a unique and exciting experience for wildlife viewing, fishing, and photography.

 Hampton’s Landing has been a well-known landmark since the 1950’s when “Doc” Hampton began using his waterfront property to launch boats.
 In the 1970’s, Doc’s son, Butch Hampton, assumed management of the family business and began working to expand marina operations and associated services.

 In 1999, Captain Terry Hill joined Butch Hampton in a partnership to modernize and evolve the marina into the state-of-the-art facility that exists today.